All Episodes

 Cut everything.

-Oh, actually, no, what if I came up with this unprompted?
+What if I came up with this?

-The rumor originated in France in late 2021 amid the climate of distrust that were fueled by COVID-19 and the anti-establishment yellow vest protests.
+this unprompted oh travis the real problem here is please let me redo no i deserve this uh that's up where did the conspiracy theory that brigitte macron is somehow secretly a trans woman come from The rumor originated in France in late 2021 amid the climate of distrust that was fueled by COVID-19 and the anti-establishment yellow vest protests.

 Real Dr. Raoul hours.